michelled/weavly.org/src/activities/directions-anywhere-anytime.md

 ---
 ## Description

-This activity helps learners to explore and practice their directions.
 Telling the difference between right and left can be difficult for many learners.
-Yet, that is one of the most basic concepts required in most coding environments.
+Yet, this skill is one of the most basic concepts required in most coding environments.

 In this activity, learners start by learning directions on their own body, then relate to objects to the left and right of their body, and finally relate to the position of one object in relation to another.
 Repeating these activities helps learners to learn about their directions in their immediate environment before moving to a virtual environment.

 **To practice learning about direction on our own bodies:**

 * Create a list of activities you do from morning until evening
-* Highlight activities that lend themselves to reinforcing left and right, such as getting dressed and pulling arms and legs through sleeves/pants, brushing teeth (Which hand holds the toothbrush and which side they are brushing), setting the table (left and right side of the plate for form and knife/spoon), where people are relative to the learner while sitting on the couch, etc.
+* Highlight activities that lend themselves to reinforcing left and right, such as getting dressed and pulling arms and legs through sleeves/pants, brushing teeth, setting the table and sitting on the couch, etc.
 * Talk to learners about their direction during any of the highlighted activities throughout the day

+  * Ask which hand holds an item (such as clothing, toothbrush)
+  * Ask whether an item (such as a knife or spoon) is on the left or right side of another item (such as a plate)
+  * Ask where people are relative to the learner

 **To learn about direction on our own body:**